peter88213/OOTyW-en-US/README.md

 * Install it using the OpenOffice/Libreoffice extension manager.

-* After installation (and Office restart) you find a new submenu for each language version in the "Format" menu.
+* After installation (and Office restart) you find a new submenu for each language version in the *Format* menu.

 * Optionally, you can dock a toolbar for your convenience.
 If you don't need the toolbar (e.g. because it's not your first language), just close it.

-* If no additional submenu shows up in the "Format" menu, please look in the "Tools > Extensions" menu.
+* If no additional submenu shows up in the *Format* menu, please look in the *Tools > Extensions* menu.

 ## System requirements